pollen-robotics/reachy-2023-docs/content/VR/compatibility/pc-requirements.md

 toc: true
 ---

+The application is built on Unity 2020.3 LTS for which the requirements can be found [here](https://docs.unity3d.com/2020.3/Documentation/Manual/system-requirements.html).

-In order to use the teleoperation application, your PC needs to support Virtual Reality and SteamVR.
-It is required for the computer to run on Windows, to be powerful enough and equipped with a graphic card.
+In order to use the desktop version of the teleoperation application, your PC needs to support Virtual Reality.
+We recommend the computer to run on Windows, to be powerful enough and equipped with a graphic card.

 The computer minimum requirements are the following:
 * **Operating System:** Windows 10 (or Windows 7 SP1)